 Strategy (1/2 page - 3 pages recommended)

 As social and economic issues increase in their complexities, they demand new and innovative thinking to develop intelligent and creative policy alternatives.
 These issues cannot be addressed by a rational and/or linear problem-solving process, nor by any single government actor or stakeholder.
-This requires that policy makers consider new approaches to bring stakeholders and the public into dialogue on creative solutions which may push traditional boundaries of decision making and policy implementation.
+This requires that policy makers consider new approaches to bring stakeholders and the public (especially those who are usually excluded from such conversations) into dialogue on creative solutions which may push traditional boundaries of decision making and policy implementation.
 It necessarily requires a “whole of government” approach where public sector offices and agencies must work together across departments and collaborate with stakeholders outside of government.
-Government must also become more absorptive to the ideas and perspectives of citizens to collaboratively understand and address issues.
-This demands new and innovative ways by which government can solve problems through policy.
+Government and policymakers must also become more absorptive to the ideas and perspectives of citizens to collaboratively understand and address issues.
+This demands new and innovative ways by which government can solve problems through policy that leaves no one behind.

-To this end, UNDP seeks to spur policy innovation by advocating for a whole-of-society approach wherein all key stakeholders can contribute to the policy process that is intentionally inclusive, and by embedding iterative learning and experimentation into the policy cycle.
+Drawing on the full capacity of the UN development system and UNDP’s strategic integration services, supporting Governments in their formulation of national development strategies and initiatives that are geared to respond to complex, manifold development challenges and achieve the SDGs, utilizing a range of global assets, tools and services tailored to country contexts, to this end, UNDP seeks to spur policy innovation by advocating for a whole-of-society approach wherein all key stakeholders can contribute to the policy process that is intentionally inclusive, and by embedding iterative learning and experimentation into the policy cycle.
 This builds on UNDP’s experience in integrating innovation into its programming, as well as its strength in promoting democratic governance.
 In UNDP’s Strategic Plan for 2022-2025, governance, one of the six corporate signature solutions, also focuses on anticipatory and preventive measures to address emerging complexities.
 This includes an investment in public sector capabilities and future-proofing development, which are also key elements of policy innovation.

-Thailand Policy Lab’s approach to policy innovation is developed based on the traditional public policy cycle in the Thai context, while seeking to create new ways to gather evidence for policy bases, facilitate public participation, as well as to embed learning and experimentation in the policy development process, using innovation and an agile approach.
+Thailand Policy Lab’s approach to policy innovation is developed based on the traditional public policy cycle in the Thai context, while seeking to create new ways to gather evidence for policy bases, facilitate public participation, as well as to embed learning and experimentation in the policy development process, using innovation and an agile approach and including those who have previously been marginalized into or left furthest behind.

 Given the complexity and the speed with which such issues evolve, the traditional way of policymaking is proving insufficient.
 For instance, with issue identification and agenda setting, being expert driven at the expense of citizens’ sentiments or inputs means policymakers fail to be responsive and risk losing public trust, but there is also danger in being too reactive to issue in the media that capture certain audiences’ attention, while failing to recognize larger problems or patterns, which can be identified through data.
 This would require both better evidence base, data analysis, as well as inclusive engagement of citizens to complement quantitative data with lived experiences.
 Ideally, open policy making is pursued by engaging a broad range of stakeholders from the outset, so that people are consulted on their needs and perceptions of the issue before policy options are developed.
 Often, efforts to engage the public in policymaking only consult for comments or preferences before a policy is officially adopted, essentially precluding meaningful public participation.